pajwoj/ZTPAI/README.md

 An app that allows you to look up train connections between cities at a given date and time.

-Written mostly in Spring Boot
+Uses Spring Boot JPA, Bootstrap, (?
+JS FRAMEWORK)

 ZTPAI class project